driesvints/driesvints.com/source/blog/getting-started-with-dotfiles.md

 - When installing a new app, tool or font, try to install it with Homebrew (Cask) and add it to your `Brewfile`
 - When configuring a new app make sure to run `mackup backup` to save your preferences
-- When changing an OS X setting, try setting it through the `.osx` file
+- When changing an macOS setting, try setting it through the `.macos` file

 If you follow these pointers you'll definitely make sure that your Mac will be restored the way you left it the next time you need to re-install.